bluepegasus123/bluepegasus123/README.md

 ### Hi there!

-I'm William, a college student at UC Berkeley (graduating 2023) studying Computer and Data Science.
+I'm William, a second year college student at UC Berkeley studying Computer and Data Science.
 I enjoy coding and designing applications to solve common day to day issues.

 - I’m currently doing full stack web development at WDB, a UC Berkeley web development consulting club
 - I'm currently interning at 30Friends, a growth stage startup looking to introduce a new interactive-based web platform